Lawrence Thomas (soccer): Career statistics

-CS = Clean Sheets

-1 – includes A-League final series statistics

-2 – AFC Champions League statistics are included in season commencing during group stages. (i.e. ACL 2014 and A-League season 2013–2014 etc.)

 International career

 Thomas has represented Australia at 2008 Qantas Joeys under-16 ASEAN Youth Championship 2009 HKFC IP Global Soccer 7s U-17s and Australia U-20 level, with four caps at under-17 level and one cap at under-20 level.

 On 7 March 2011 he was selected to represent the Australia Olympic football team in an Asian Olympic Qualifier match against Iraq.

 On 11 June 2021, Thomas made his debut for Australia against Nepal, with Australia achieving a 3–0 victory.

 Personal life

 Thomas was born on 9 May 1992 in Sydney, New South Wales, to an Australian father (deceased) and a mother of Italian descent.
+He went to St Pauls Catholic College in Greystanes.